-The ship will have two walk-around passenger decks with identical cabins of 170 square feet.
-All will have twin beds, air-conditioning and French windows opening on to personal deck space with two wicker chairs.
-Cabins will provide desks and safes, as well as bathrobes, hair dryers and slippers in the bathrooms.
-There will be an onboard laundry and crew to clean shoes after excursions.
+Kindat Pandaw has two walk-around passenger decks with identical cabins of 170 square feet.
+All have twin beds, air-conditioning and French windows opening out to personal deck space with two wicker chairs.
+Cabins provide desks and safes, as well as bathrobes, hair dryers and slippers in the bathrooms.
+There is an onboard laundry and crew clean shoes after excursions.

-Like similar ships in the fleet, passengers will be able to spend their leisure time on the aft section of the covered upper deck, where they can take in the sights from teak loungers and wicker furniture.
-This deck also will have a small covered deck forward.
+Passengers spend their leisure time on the aft section of the covered upper deck, where they can take in the sights from teak loungers and wicker furniture.
+This deck also has a small covered deck forward.

-Meals will be served bistro-style outdoor or indoor on the upper deck, the former a pleasant alfresco experience that will afford backdrops such as floodlit golden stupas, passing vessels and sounds from nearby villages.
-Breakfast will be buffet style but preceded by coffee, tea and light bites for early risers.
-Lunch will be served either buffet style or standard sit-down, while dinners will be four-course affairs.
+Meals are served bistro-style outdoor or indoor on the upper deck, the former a pleasant alfresco experience affords backdrops such as passing vessels and sounds from nearby villages.
+Breakfast is buffet style but preceded by coffee, tea and light bites for early risers.
+Lunch is served either buffet style or standard sit-down, while dinners are four-course affairs.
 The line's produce is fresh, regional and seasonal.

-Coffee, tea, soft drinks, beer and domestic spirits will be complimentary and served at the bar/library on the upper deck.
-An open-bridge policy will be in place.
+Coffee, tea, soft drinks, beer and domestic spirits are complimentary and served at the bar/library on the upper deck.
+An open-bridge policy is in place.

-Wi-Fi potentially can be slow due to the remote areas traveled.
-However, some of the riverside towns have Internet shops.
+Wi-Fi is slow due to the remote areas traveled, but some of the riverside towns have Internet shops.

-Kindat Pandaw will have two guides giving briefings at cocktail hour every night and accompanying all excursions, which will be daily and free.
-Some local entertainment, such as folkloric dancing and puppet shows, also will be offered.
-A therapist will be onboard for massage treatments.
+Kindat Pandaw has two guides giving briefings at cocktail hour every night and accompanying all excursions, which are daily and free.
+Some local entertainment, such as folkloric dancing and puppet shows, also are offered.
+A therapist is onboard for massage treatments.
 Tipping is optional.